Piedmont Heights, Atlanta

 Piedmont Heights is an intown neighborhood on the east side of Atlanta, Georgia, founded in the early 20th century as a streetcar suburb.
 It is located between the BeltLine on the west; across from the Sherwood Forest neighborhood; I-85 on the north, across from an industrial area (Armour Drive); and Piedmont Avenue/Road and Morningside-Lenox Park on the east.

 History

 Originally the area was open country.
 The second oldest house in Atlanta is located here, a two-story frame Liddell house on Montgomery Ferry, built circa 1860.
 The first references to Piedmont Heights at the county tax offices are from 1912.
 The area was developed during the 1930s, 1940s and 1950s.

 Largely due to efforts by the Morningside civic association MPLA, construction of I-485 was avoided which would have gone either close to or through part of Piedmont Heights.

 Commercial districts

 Ansley Mall, originally built in 1968 as an outdoor mall, now a hybrid of outdoor mall and strip mall, is located at the southern tip of Piedmont Heights.
-Anchor tenants include both Publix and Kroger supermarkets, CVS Pharmacy, Pier One, and L.A.
-Fitness (formerly a Woolworth).
 There is additional retail along Monroe Drive and Piedmont.
+Ansley Mall is a historic open-air shopping mall that opened in the 1960s.